Honor A Teacher this Valentine’s Day

 A couple of weeks ago, Henry Winkler was on the CBS Sunday Morning news talking about his problems learning and about Hank Zipzer, the “world’s greatest underachiever.”
 Hank is the main character in his children’s books about dyslexia.
 Winkler says he was in the bottom 3% academically.

 Who else might you know with dyslexia?
 I just read that list includes Jennifer Aniston, Steven Spielberg, Jay Leno, Kiera Knightley, Whoopi Goldberg and Danny Glover.
 Given what we now know, even Albert Einstein, Winston Churchill, Thomas Edison and Leonardo da Vinci, may well have had learning differences.
 While they saw the physical world differently, they are all considered some of the greatest visionary thinkers in history.
-These people did not let something like dyslexia dictate their future, or stop them from achieving greatness.
+As a result these people did not let something like dyslexia dictate their future or stop them from achieving greatness.

 So, even though National Dyslexia Month isn’t until October, I’d like to take this Valentine’s Day to recognize my grandson’s first grade teacher, Ms. Colleen Haug, at Babler Elementary school.
 She not only genuinely cares about all of her students, she does something to make sure that each one has as good an experience as is possible, just like Dr. Burr did for my brother and so many others.
 So, hats off to Dr. Burr and Ms. Haug, and Happy Valentine’s Day to all of those teachers who take the time to make a difference in a child’s life.

 If you’d like to connect with TVG, visit our website to let us know!